XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 The two files marked with `first10lines` can be used as test data before starting the import of the larger data sets.

 ## Hands-on Lab 1

+Find out how many murders have been committed on the 29th of Jan 2014.

 ### Step 1.1.
 Creating a Cosmos DB & Data Factory instance